-In-Person Community Meetings were able to resume in Summer 2021 neighborhoods and communities, all of which have unique and defining characteristics.
+West Oak Cliff is a large area, made up of numerous neighborhoods and communities, all of which have unique and defining characteristics.
 Understanding these characteristics and the area's history was critical in creating a successful path and plan moving forward.